The weighted Bergman spaces and complex reflection groups

 \section{Introduction}

-Suppose that $\Omega \subseteq \mb C^d$ is a bounded domain which is a $G$-space for an action of a finite group $G$.
-In this article, we focus on the following question: \begin{itemize} \item For any $G$-space $\Omega,$ how the weighted Bergman kernels and weighted Bergman projections of $\Omega$ and $\Omega / G$ are related? \end{itemize} The quotient $\Omega / G$ can be given the structure of a complex analytic space which is biholomorphically equivalent to some domain in $\mb C^d$ whenever $G$ is a finite pseudoreflection group \cite{MR807258} \cite[Subsection 3.1.1]{BDGS} \cite[Proposition 1]{MR2542964}.
-Henceforth we confine our attention to a finite pseudoreflection group $G$ to establish formulae between the weighted Bergman kernels of the domain $\Omega$ and the quotient domain $\Omega / G$ via the one-dimensional representations of $G.$ This in turn invokes identities involving associated weighted Bergman projections of $\Omega$ and $\Omega / G.$ For the sign representation of $G,$ the transformation formula for the weighted Bergman kernels and the weighted Bergman projections generalize Bell's transformation rule for the Bergman kernels under proper holomorphic maps in \cite[p.
+Suppose that $G$ is a finite group acting on a bounded domain $\Omega\subseteq \mb C^d.$ Then $\Omega$ is said to be a $G$-invariant domain or a $G$-space.
+In this article, we focus on the following question: \begin{itemize} \item For any $G$-space $\Omega,$ how the weighted Bergman kernels and weighted Bergman projections of $\Omega$ and $\Omega / G$ are related? \end{itemize} To achieve our goal, we first observe that it is not obvious that $\Omega/G$ is a domain for a $G$-invariant domain $\Omega$.
+Although it is known that $\Omega/G$ can be given the structure of a complex analytic space which is biholomorphically equivalent to some domain in $\mb C^d$ whenever $G$ is a finite complex reflection group \cite{MR807258} \cite[Subsection 3.1.1]{BDGS} \cite[Proposition 1]{MR2542964}.
+Henceforth, we confine our attention to a finite complex reflection group $G$ to establish formulae between the weighted Bergman kernels of the domain $\Omega$ and the quotient domain $\Omega / G$ via the one-dimensional representations of $G.$ This in turn invokes identities involving associated weighted Bergman projections of $\Omega$ and $\Omega / G.$ For the sign representation of $G,$ the transformation formula for the weighted Bergman kernels and the weighted Bergman projections generalize Bell's transformation rule for the Bergman kernels under proper holomorphic maps in \cite[p.
 687, Theorem 1]{MR645338} to the weighted Bergman kernels and the Bergman projection formula in \cite[p.
-167, Theorem 1]{MR610182} to weighted Bergman projections, respectively.
+167, Theorem 1]{MR610182} to weighted Bergman projections.
 As a result, we are able to overcome the limitation of removing the critical points of the proper holomorphic map in the transformation rule for the Bergman kernel.
 However, our approach is entirely different from that of Bell.
-We largely use various tools from invariant theory of finite pseudoreflection groups and an analytic version of well known Chevalley-Shephard-Todd theorem obtained in \cite{BDGS} by the author and her collaborators.
-We start by recalling notions involving finite pseudoreflection groups which are necessary to state the main results.
+We largely use various tools from invariant theory of finite complex reflection groups and an analytic version of well known Chevalley-Shephard-Todd theorem obtained in \cite{BDGS} by the author and her collaborators.
+We start by recalling notions involving finite complex reflection groups which are necessary to state the main results.